Ja-sonYun/ESP32-Display-UI/README.md

 This is my first project wirtten in c/c++.
 You can make your own UI for execute your function easily.

 ```
-// This description is from "menu.cpp"
+// Original of the description is at src/menu.cpp
 //
 //  1.
 Adding setting page
 //     |----- 1.1 : Add directoryCode which is at the "menu.h" with Page title